microsoft/quick-authentication/docs/quick-authentication-how-to.md

 ## Customizing the Quick Authentication experience

-To fully control your users' authentication experience, build and maintain your own button to trigger the sign-in flow.
+To fully control your users authentication experience, build and maintain your own button to trigger the sign-in flow.

 ### Start the sign-in process